-Indiana State Representative Matt Pierce (D-Bloomington) introduced HB 1020, Indiana End of Life Options Act, on January 7, 2020.
-Representative Mara Candelaria Reardon has signed on to the bill as a co-sponsor.
-The bill was referred to the House Committee on Public Health.
+Indiana State Representative Matt Pierce (D-Bloomington) introduced HB 1020, Indiana End of Life Options Act, at the beginning of the 2020 session.

 In 2018, Rep. Pierce introduced HB 1157, Indiana Medical Aid in Dying Act, on January 4.
 The bill was referred to the Committee on Courts and Criminal Code.